Eppo-exp/eppo-docs/docs/data-management/metrics/funnel-metric.md

 The variant is effective for both high-intent and low-intent users.
 At every stage, and for both user types, it increases the conversion rate to the next step.
 This can be checked by looking at the rows for a single user type: in all of them, the variant has a higher % from prior step compared to the control.

 The variant also changes the composition of users who complete the address form, from majority high-intent to majority low-intent.
 Because of this compositional change, it lowers the overall conversion rate from address form to checkout.
-This can be misinterpreted as the variant hurting the conversion rate at this stip.
+This can be misinterpreted as the variant hurting the conversion rate at this step.
 It is not; in fact it improved it for all users.
 The proper way to analyze this result to look at conversion rate **from assignment**, which improved from 6.4% to 8.9%.
 :::